Aarushi0010/Flask_Todo/README.md

+Don't worry you don't have to read this silly readme , it's just for my future references ! <br><br>

 1. Initialize virtual environment in your project folder so all the the installed stuff stays in this envronment only . <br> cmd : pip install virtualenv <br>
 2. Renmame the virtual env using cmd : virtualenv "env_name" and also activate it using comd : <br> env\Scripts\Activate [For windows] <br>
 3. Now install Flask in this virtual env using cmd : pip install flask <br>